-Eagle Mine, U.S.A.
+Eagle Mine, USA

 The Eagle nickel and copper mine is located in the Upper Peninsula of Michigan, USA, in Michigamme Township, Marquette County.
-The property is on the watershed divide of the Yellow Dog River and Salmon Trout Rivers.
+The property is on the watershed divide of the Yellow Dog River and Salmon Trout River.

 The Eagle deposit is a high-grade magmatic sulphide deposit containing nickel and copper mineralization and minor amounts of cobalt, precious and platinum group metals (PGMs).

 Three distinct types of sulphide mineralization occur at the Eagle deposit.
 They are described as disseminated, semi-massive and massive sulphide.
 Massive sulphide is generally over 90% pyrrhotite-pentlandite-chalcopyrite.
 Semi-massive, or matrix ore, is 30% or greater net textured sulphide.
 Disseminated mineralization is generally uneconomic.
 The semi-massive and massive sulphides occur in separate zones called the Massive Sulphide, Semi-massive East, and Semi-massive West zones.

 Eagle is a relatively shallow underground mine with access gained via a surface ramp that also serves as the route for waste, ore and backfill haulage.
 The mine employs transverse bench-and-fill stoping with mining in an up-dip primary secondary sequence.
 Backfilling is undertaken using cemented and uncemented rockfill.
 Two ventilation shafts are in place, with the downcast shaft also equipped for emergency egress.
 Ore from the mine is stored in a covered coarse ore stockpile facility prior to transport by road 105 km to the Humboldt mill site.